-Leaders at the time of Christ did not know the glory of the Christ come in the flesh.
+Leaders at the time of Christ did not know the glory of the Christ came in the flesh.
 Pilot, Herod, religious leaders, and the Sanhedrin all failed to recognize the glory that was in Christ at His coming.

 for had they known, they would not have crucified the Lord of glory.

 The phrase “Lord of glory” refers to the deity of Christ; He, in every respect, is almighty God.

-Each age has its own philosophical conceit that does not recognize eternal truth.
+Each age has its philosophical conceit that does not recognize eternal truth.

 Philosophy of every age swings from one philosophical perspective to another.
 The pendulum never rests on objective truth, absolute truth, eternal truth.
 We cannot know eternal truth by natural process.
 God’s truth is undiscoverable, apart from divine inspiration.
 The only way we can know with certainty that an idea is true is to know what God says in the Bible.